Gordonia (bacterium)

-Gordonia is a genus of gram-positive, aerobic, catalase-positive bacterium in the Actinomycetota, closely related to the Rhodococcus, Mycobacterium, and Nocardia genera.
-It is from the same lineage that includes Mycobacterium tuberculosis.
+Gordonia is a genus of gram-positive to gram-variable, aerobic, catalase-positive bacterium in the Actinomycetota, closely related to the Rhodococcus, Mycobacterium, Skermania, and Nocardia genera.
+Gordonia bacteria are non-motile, and non-sporulating.
+Gordonia is from the same lineage that includes Mycobacterium tuberculosis.

-The genus was discovered by Tsukamura in 1971 and named after American bacteriologist Ruth Gordon..
-Many species are often found in the soil and are rarely known to cause infections in humans.
+The genus was discovered by Tsukamura in 1971 and named after American bacteriologist Ruth Gordon.
+Many species are often found in the soil, while other species have been isolated from aquatic environments.
+Some species have been associated with problems like sludge bulking and foaming in wastewater treatment plants.
+Gordonia species are rarely known to cause infections in humans.

+Some pathogenic instances of Gordonia have been reported to cause skin and soft tissue infections, including bacteremia and cutaneous infections.
+Though infections are generally treated with antibiotics, surgical procedures are sometimes used to contain infections.
 Some investigations have found that 28 °C is the ideal temperature for the growth of Gordonia bacteria.
+Gordonia species often have high G-C base pair contents in DNA, ranging from 63% to 69%.

 Some species of Gordonia, such as Gordonia rubripertincta, produce colonies that have a bright orange or orange-red color.

 Some strains of Gordonia have recently garnered interest in the biotechnology industry due to their ability to degrade environmental pollutants.